Site last updated: Thursday, November 14, 2024

 At 6:11 p.m.
 Saturday, Trump asked the crowd to join in a moment of silence for Comperatore.

 The rally, especially that moment, was a sober contrast to Trump’s typically animated speeches.
-He spent the beginning of his hour-and-a-half-long speech memorializing Comperatore, speaking of his courage and the loss of the Comperatore family.
+He spent the beginning of his hour-and-a-half-long speech memorializing Comperatore, speaking of his courage and the loss to the Comperatore family.

 When Trump tried to find the Comperatore family in the audience, he said he was having trouble finding them because of the crowd size.
-Prior to the rally, Comperatore’s wife, Helen, told the Eagle she would be attending.
+Prior to the rally, Comperatore’s wife, Helen, told the Butler Eagle she would be attending.

 Trump thanked the first responders, Secret Service, Butler Township police department and Butler Memorial Hospital, where he was treated after the shooting, for their actions on July 13.